 - reduced mobility in the legs, knees, and ankles

 - reduced coordination

 Pain may also radiate to different areas of the body, such as the arms or rib cage.

 People should seek help at once if they experience a loss of bowel or bladder control.
 This can happen when a group of lumbar and sacral nerve roots become compressed.
-This is called cauda equina syndrome, which is a medical emergency.
+This is called cauda equina syndrome, and is a medical emergency.